Loading…

 Sriram Panyam

-Chief Architect and Founding Engineer
+Chief Architect and Founding Engineer, Independent

 As an engineering leader who's conducted 100s of technical interviews, I've seen exceptional talent fail due to the mysterious nature of system design interviews.
 I've built large-scale distributed systems and mentored engineers through the bewildering interview process at top tech...
 Read More →